Medicare Advantage Plans in Wyoming

 Wyoming Enrollment Facts:

-As of now in Wyoming, only 3% of the total Medicare population has coverage through a Medicare Advantage plan.
+Only 3% of the total Medicare population in Wyoming has coverage through a Medicare Advantage plan.
 The total number of people with Part C coverage is 3,526.

 The enrollment numbers in Wyoming are low when compared to these national statistics: